Quine (computing): Constructive quines

 The source code contains a string array of itself, which is output twice, once inside quotation marks.

 This code was adapted from an original post from c2.com, where the author, Jason Wilson, posted it as a minimalistic version of a Quine, without Java comments.

-Thanks to new text blocks feature in Java 15 (or newer), a more readable and simpler version is possible:
+Following the introduction of the text blocks feature in Java 15, a more readable and simpler version is possible: